- About Katanning SHS

 The course reflects the importance of career development knowledge, understanding and skills in securing, creating and sustaining work.
+Work, including unpaid voluntary work, is fundamentally important in defining the way we live, relate to others and in determining the opportunities we have throughout life.
+The world of work is complex and constantly changing.
 The course recognises that work both reflects and shapes the culture and values of our society.

 Workplaces have different structures which impact on their practices and processes and how they operate.
-Each workplace is unique and its organisation governs workplace settings and patters of work.
+Each workplace is unique and its organisation governs workplace settings and patterns of work.

 July 27, 2015There are a number of projects that Rotary do for youth and Rotary is keen to make a better connection...